ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

   List the Key Features of the Integration
 -->
 * Create cases in SOAR from Trusteer Pinpoint Detect Criminal email alert feeds via email parsing script in SOAR.
-* A Trusteer account (PUID - Permanent User ID) maps to a case in SOAR and alerts to the account are added to the Trusteer Alerts data table.
+* A Trusteer account (PUID - Permanent User ID) maps to a case in SOAR and subsequent new alerts on the account are added to the Trusteer Alerts data table.
 * Send feedback to Trusteer on a session from a row in Trusteer Alerts data table.
-*
-* Add artifacts to the case vis email parsing script.
+* Add artifacts to the Trusteer case vis email parsing script.
-* Add artifacts to the case via data table row script.
+* Add artifacts to the Truster case via data table row script.

 ---